Civil War Timeline and Events

 I've assembled a few points to study for this assignment.
 I tried to create a collection of accounts and people that can serve to help you understand the depth and breadth of the war.

-For this assignment you will create a series of entries about events, people, and locations of the Civil War.
+For this assignment you will create a series of entries about battles, political events, people, and prisons of the Civil War.
 Each entry will answer the questions that apply to it.
 Be sure to check the list below.

 I suggest you create this as a Google doc, but you can handwrite it if you choose.

-With each entry, enter it on your timeline, and title it with the event, person, political event, or location that applies to it.
+With each entry, enter it on your timeline, and title it with the battle, political event, biography or prison that applies to it.

 For each battle entry include the following: